samvanderpoel/TSP-vs-Graphs/README.md

 pip install -e .
 cd ..
 ```
-[GNU Parallel](https://www.gnu.org/software/parallel/) is also required for this repository.
+[GNU Parallel](https://www.gnu.org/software/parallel/) is optionally used in the simulation code (see [Simulation Parameters](#simulation-parameters)).

-## Test program
-A small test simulation can be executed with `bash sim/test.sh`, the results of which will be stored in results/uniform-sqr-results.

-# Main simulation
+# Simulation
-The main simulation is executed with `bash sim/simulate.sh`.
-All simulation parameters are specified at the top of sim/simulate.sh.
+Simulation jobs are specified in scripts having the format of srs/simulate.sh, and simulations are executed with `bash sim/simulate.sh`.
+Several jobs may be run concurrently as long as they have distinct `jobname`s.

-## Simulation parameters
+## Simulation Parameters
+- `jobname` is the unique name identifying the current simulation job
 - `minpts` and `maxpts` delineate the min and max point cloud sizes to simulate
 - `interval` specifies the spacing between consecutive point cloud sizes
 - `numrunsper` specifies how many point clouds to simulate per point cloud size